 I actually preferred hearing the miraculous spiral staircase story and legend.
 It was way more interesting than reality.
 Though, the debunking of the mystery hasn’t stopped thousands of visitors from making the pilgrimage to see the spiral staircase and visiting Loretto chapel every year.

-Many articles, TV show specials, and movies over the years have featured the miraculous staircase.
-Many still believe in its miracle as an answer to the nuns’ prayers.
+Many articles, TV show specials and movies over the years have featured the miraculous staircase.
+There are still may people who believe in its miracle as an answer to the nuns’ prayers.

 Loretto Chapel’s spiral staircase has withstood the test of time and this historic work of beauty continues to be a major attraction in Santa Fe, New Mexico.